 The standard model Higgs couples to the $Z'_\mu$ gauge boson through the Higgs covariant derivative\footnote{The models of Refs.~\cite{Smirnov:1995jq,FileviezPerez:2013zmv} contain two Higgs doublets that live in two different representations of the ${\cal G}_{\rm PS}$.
 However, the results in this section are not affected.} resulting in the following Feynman rules

 Therefore, the $Z_\mu'$ contributes to the Higgs boson mass through the following one-loop diagrams

 and

 where we used Feynman gauge and set the subtraction point equal to the Higgs mass.
-In this paper we neglect scheme dependent terms that do not contain the large logarithm.
+In this paper, we neglect scheme-dependent terms that do not contain the large logarithm.
 Adding up both contributions, we find that the one-loop correction to the Higgs boson mass is given by

 Note that the above result is suppressed by four \mbox{powers} of the hypercharge coupling since